 Upon completion of the TDM, several peer reviews were completed by Kittelson and Associates Inc., Caltrans, and SACOG.
 El Dorado County staff met several times with both SACOG and Caltrans during the development of the new TDM, and continue to meet with both agencies in the ongoing effort of keeping the model up-to-date.

 The new TDM is an essential tool for implementing the General Plan goals and policies, updating the Zoning Ordinance, planning of new roadways for the Capital Improvement Program (CIP), and updating Traffic Impact Mitigation (TIM) Fees.
 The TDM will help guide the County through the next twenty-five years of land use planning.
 The new model will be not only be used by the County but also by private companies and public agencies such as Caltrans.
 The County intends to keep the model current, updating it as needed to incorporate new development.
+The latest update was completed in August 2018.

-Following is a chronological summary of key dates related to the development of the new TDM.
 For a comprehensive list of Items presented to the Board on the TDM, click on the Board of Supervisors Agenda Items tab.

 Board of Supervisor Agenda Items